 This is why turned straight draws and flush draws make for ideal raising candidates on the turn, as they have the ability to make a very strong hand on the river if called.

-Finally, the option of a double float opens up in some situations as well, allowing you to call the turn bet as well and represent a very strong hand by betting the river when checked to.
+Finally, the option of a double float opens up in some situations as well, allowing you to call the turn bet as well and represent a very strong hand by betting the river when checked.

-When double floating, you should remember to have at least some equity to lean back on and be able to make the nuts or close to it on at least a few cards.
+When double floating in Texas Hold’em, you should remember to have at least some equity to lean back on and be able to make the nuts or close to it on at least a few cards.
 On the other hand, you are also going to fire many bluff bets on the river if checked to, and your line will look very strong to your opponents.

 By mixing between betting turn and raising turn when bet into, and double floating on occasion, you will make yourself incredibly unpredictable and hard to play against, which is exactly what you are aiming for when playing poker against competent opponents.